The Hermitage (Nashville, Tennessee): Grounds

 The site today covers 1120 acre, which includes the original 1050 acre tract of Jackson's land.
 It is overseen and managed by The Andrew Jackson Foundation, formerly called the Ladies' Hermitage Association.
 The mansion is approached by a cedar-lined, 10 ft wide, guitar-shaped carriage drive designed by Ralph E. W. Earl.
 The design made it easier to maneuver carriages in the narrow space.
 To the east of the house was a 1 acre formal garden designed by Philadelphia-based gardener William Frost in 1819.
 Laid out in the English four-square kitchen garden style, it consists of four quadrants and a circular center bedroom contained by unusually long, beveled bricks and pebbled pathways.
-Originally, the garden was primarily used to produce food for the mansion and. secondarily, as an ornamental pleasure garden.
+Originally, the garden was primarily used to produce food for the mansion and, secondarily, as an ornamental pleasure garden.
 It is surrounded by a white picket fence.
 On the north perimeter stands a brick privy that served as a status symbol as well as a garden feature.

 After Rachel Jackson died in 1828, Jackson had her buried in the garden she loved.
 When he had the house remodeled in 1831, Jackson also had a Classicizing "temple & monument" constructed for Rachel's grave.
 Craftsmen completed the domed limestone tomb with a copper roof in 1832.

 Behind the mansion, the property includes a smokehouse that dates to the early 19th century.
 The large brick smokehouse at the rear of the kitchen was built in 1831 and cured 20000 lb of pork per year.
-Nearby is a cabin known as Uncle Alfred's Cabin.
+Nearby is a log cabin known as Uncle Alfred's Cabin.
 Alfred Jackson was born enslaved to Andrew Jackson at the Hermitage around 1812 and worked there in various positions.
 After the Civil War, he stayed as a tenant farmer and later worked as caretaker and guide following the purchase of the estate in 1889 by the Ladies' Hermitage Association.
 Jackson died in 1901 and was buried near the tomb of the President and Mrs. Jackson.

 Two other cabins were built from materials of the First Hermitage.
 After Jackson built the main house, the two-story log structure he had lived in for 15 years was disassembled, and the materials were used to build two one-story buildings used as workers' quarters.

 From 1988 to 2005, teams conducted extensive archaeological investigations at the site.
 Their work revealed the location of an ice house behind the smokehouse and hundreds of thousands of artifacts.
 A brick triplex of cabins that was likely used by workers and artisans was discovered near the mansion yard.
 Archaeologists have identified 13 dwellings used by workers.
 Remains of three foundation pits suggest there were at least two log houses and four brick duplexes.
 The cotton gin and cotton press (used for baling) were located in one of the cotton fields just beyond the First Hermitage.